-(Most folks in the Pagan community are good people, but like all communities we have some people who get strange obsessions into their head.
+(Most folks in the Pagan community are good, well-meaning, people, but like all communities we have some people who get strange obsessions into their head.
 Sensible group leaders don’t want the occasional person like this to show up on their doorstep in the middle of the night.)

 If a group leader won’t meet you in public (without a good reason – mobility issues are a good reason, but “I’d just rather not” isn’t), ask if you can bring a friend to your initial meeting, or if you can meet somewhere they can get to easily.

 This is a personal choice.
 Often, groups will ask for some kind of initial information from you.
 Sometimes that’s a full name and contact info (email, phone, etc.) Sometimes it’s astrological information.
 (Many groups – including mine – use it to look at some general potential patterns, and see if there are any things we might want to explore in more depth when we talk.)